fran-00/Gila/README.md

 pip install -r requirements.txt
 ```

-Now you need an OpenAI, Google, Mistral and Cohere API Keys.
+Now you need an OpenAI, Google and Cohere API Keys.
 Once you got them, store them on a *.env* file like this:

 ```python
 COHERE_API_KEY='XXXXXXX'